visit their website So I fell.

-But I was just a ghost.
-Nothing I touched ever felt tangible.
-People slipped through my hands like water, and dripped out of my life and into polluted rivers of memory; only to be forgotten by a heartless sea.
-Never taught to hold onto anything, there was only the act of letting go.
+I was a ghost passing straight through the things I yearned to touch.
+People slipped between my fingers like water and dripped out of my life into polluted rivers of memory, only to be forgotten by a heartless sea.
+These hands never taught to hold, there was only the act of letting go.
 Such was my purgatory.
 Neither saved, nor damned, just a phantom to be forgotten.
 Until I saw my future in that place, and found that there was none.

 So I took my body and possessed myself again.
 Bringing new life back into atrophied limbs, reminding them the strength of their grip as I lifted the burdened boulder of existence willingly up this mountain that knows no peak.
 Aware there may never be a period of peace.
 I may always be at war against this, but what greater fight is there?